 “Personal injury attorneys specialize in an area known as tort law,” legal journalist Sally Kane writes.
 “This covers private or civil wrongs or injuries, including defamation and actions for bad faith breach of contract.
 The main goal of tort law is to make the injured party whole again and to discourage others from committing the same offense.”

 Personal injury lawyers can work on a variety of cases, but some of the most common ones include auto accidents, slip and fall accidents, animal bite injuries, bicycle accidents, boating accidents, defective products, medical malpractice birthing injuries, nursing home abuse, and construction accidents.

 4 Interesting Facts

-You’ve seen commercials on TV and probably driven past their billboards, but if you’ve never personally worked with a personal injury lawyer, you might not know much about them.
+You’ve seen commercials on TV, seen the lawyer ads online and probably driven past their billboards, but if you’ve never personally worked with a personal injury lawyer, you might not know much about them.
 Here are several interesting facts:

 1. The Personal Injury Law Industry is Big

 According to TechTimes, there are approximately 800,000 to 1.2 million lawyers in the United States.
 Of those, somewhere between 93,000 to 135,000 are personal injury lawyers.
 In other words, more than 10 percent of attorneys practice personal injury law.

 One of the reasons for the size of this industry is the growing demand for this sort of representation.
 There are an estimated 400,000 personal injury cases each year (not even including the millions of injuries stemming from car accidents).
 And even though just a small fraction of them (roughly 4 percent) ever go to trial, skilled attorneys are usually needed to ensure plaintiffs get the right settlements outside of court.

 2. Personal Injury Lawyers Don’t Get Paid Unless You Do